deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

   * infra doesn't have this problem: bart and andrea are excellent and very trustworthy
   * banking has been moved into the treasury function (pres, treasurer), non-banking tools should move into infra: Stripe, Wise.com, etc.
   * automate

-* accountability, feedback, open honest comm
-  * private chan in matrix
-  * private area in discourse?
-  * transparency at scales: exec, board, membership, hackers, public
-  * "transparency" does not mean everyone can read every line item in the Foundation's accounting history, see what every contractor is being paid, or otherwise firehose the general public with information

 * documents and documentation
   * a component of succession planning